 If you're feeling self-conscious and concerned about crooked or protruding teeth, you're not alone.
-Not everyone has naturally perfect alignment, but thanks to orthodontics, you can have just that.
-What is orthodontics, you ask?
+Not everyone has naturally perfect teeth alignment, but thanks to orthodontics, you can have just that.
+What is orthodontics exactly, you may ask?
 Here's a full definition that just might have you rethinking your smile.

-Although Ancient Egyptians and Greeks made primitive attempts to straighten their teeth, orthodontics wasn't a dental specialty until 1901 – when the first school of orthodontics was opened, according to Acceledent.
+Although Ancient Egyptians and Greeks made primitive attempts to straighten their teeth, orthodontics only became a dental specialty in 1901 – when the first school of orthodontics was opened, according to Acceledent.

 The American Academy of Orthodontics (AAO) describes orthodontia as an area of dentistry that prevents, diagnoses and treats dental and facial irregularities.
-If you need orthodontic treatment, your family dentist will usually refer you to an orthodontist.
-These dental specialists study two to three additional years in the area of orthodontics, during which time they learn how to safely move teeth into proper alignment, guide facial development and ensure healthy growth in the jaw.
+Although some GP dentists also apply braces, your family dentist may decide to refer you to an orthodontist for such treatment.
+These dental specialists are trained in safely moving teeth into proper alignment, guiding facial development and ensuring healthy growth in the jaw.

 Types of Orthodontic Problems

 Orthodontic misalignments, called malocclusions, can indicate a number of different conditions.
-Inherited malocclusions include jaw growth problems, congenitally missing teeth, extra teeth, crowded or protruded teeth and spacing problems.
-However, the premature loss of baby teeth, retention of baby teeth, thumb- or finger-sucking, accidents and certain types of dental disease can also result in a need for orthodontic treatment.
+Inherited malocclusions include jaw growth problems, congenitally missing teeth, extra teeth, crowded or protruding teeth, and spacing problems.
+However, premature loss of baby teeth, retention of baby teeth, thumb- or finger-sucking, accidents and certain types of dental disease can also result in a need for orthodontic treatment.

 Importance of Orthodontic Treatment